Are you facing an indexing problem and want to enable robots.txt on your Blogger website then this article is definitely helpful for you.

 Robots.txt file tells search engine crawlers or bots about which URLs they can access and crawl to index them on their database.

-This is used mainly to avoid overloading your site with a lot of crawl requests and save server bandwidth.
+This is used mainly to avoid overloading your site with a lot of crawl requests and to save server bandwidth.

 In this way, you can easily block unnecessary pages for crawling by allowing the important pages and saving server bandwidth.